e-picas/mde-backup/Working-Journal.md

 To have a good working environment, I first re-write the entire code from *Markdown Extra* PHP version.
 Mathieu Fortin wrote it some years ago ...
 Some PHP practices has change for now and I rebuild this code in my own way to write PHP.

 This is not an obligation or the best way to write PHP code, but I use to work like this ...
 By the way, I mostly follow the [PEAR coding standards](http://pear.php.net/manual/en/standards.php).
+I systematically add some DocBlocks comments for each method or variable, with reference to other methods and variables.

-The result is a very long script (*more than 3000 lines ...*).
+The result is a very long script (*more than 3000 lines ...*) that will be our starting point.

+## Per functionnality review

+Now let's go to work ...